 The President is a position assumed by the outgoing Vice President that serves a term of one year.

-The Vice President is an elected position that serves a term of one year and then becomes the President
+The Vice President is an elected position that serves a term of one year and then becomes the President.
+If the President vacates the office before the end of their term, the Vice-President shall assume the office of President.
+If the Vice-President becomes President before the term ends, a new Vice-President shall be elected.

 The Secretary is an elected position that serves a term of two years and can stand for re-election at the end of their first two-year term.